txKaue/BatalhaNaval-Java/README.md

 ### The board:

-The board is a 5x5 array with one character.
+The board is a 5x5 array made with characters.
-The character are: "~", "0" and "X".
+The characters are: "~", "0" and "X".

 - "~" : Represents de ocean
 - "0" : Represents a wrong shot